The Ultimate Staycation Road Trip in Devon and Cornwall

 Isles of Scilly

 Take a day trip to my favourite place in the entire country – The Isles of Scilly.
 A group of tropical islands 28 miles off the coast of Cornwall.
 You can visit by boat, plane or helicopter.
-If you have time I would recommend staying here for a week or two.
-This way you get a real feel for their unique and incredible nature.
-But, if you only have time for a day – take advantage of the day trips that start from only £30 pp return.
-Coming to the Isles of Scilly makes the perfect location for your staycation in Devon and Cornwall.
+If you have time, I would recommend staying here for a week or two.
+This way, you get a real feel for their unique and incredible nature.
+But, if you only have time for a day, take advantage of the day trips that start from only £35 pp return.
+Coming to the Isles of Scilly make the perfect location for your staycation in Devon and Cornwall.

 Tips for Planning the Perfect Road Trip Staycation in Devon and Cornwall

-- Research and pin your locations on to Google Maps for future reference.
-That way you can see what places you want to visit and can plan the distances in between.
-You can add all of the locations in to the directions section one after the other to plot your route.
+- Google Maps: Research and pin your locations onto Google Maps for future reference.
+That way, you can see what places you want to visit and can plan the distances in between.
+You can add all of the locations into the directions section one after the other to plot your route.

-- Take the advice of locals as they will often know the best hidden gems to visit.
+- Local Advice: Take the advice of locals, as they will often know the best-hidden gems to visit.

-- Ensure you have good breakdown cover – there is nothing worse than breaking down when you are far from home.
+- Car Breakdown Cover: Ensure you have a good breakdown cover – there is nothing worse than breaking down when you are far from home.
 It does make it a lot easier when you have someone to come rescue you.
 Some even come with a replacement car so you can continue your journey.

-- Be prepared to go off schedule.
-You might find places along the way you want to visit so ensure you can be flexible.
+- Go with the flow: Be prepared to go off schedule.
+You might find places along the way you want to visit, so ensure you can be flexible.

 DON’T FORGET TO SAVE FOR LATER – PIN TO PINTEREST